MarkJelic/TEC-1G/Documentation/connectors.md

 A note on PCB connector orientation markings.
 Pin 1 is identified as the pin that is not within the solid connector outline on the silkscreen, but instead has a small L on one corner, or is individually outlined.
 Pin 1 also has a square solder pad, the other pins are round.
 Lastly, the label of the connector (eg. J1) is usually placed as close as possible to Pin 1.

 ## J1 - Z80 Bus Vertical Connector
 Follows the Z80 CPU pinout i.e. pin 1 - A11, pin 2 - A12, etc. Except for one small difference; Pin 28 is NOT the usual Refresh pin, since that function is largely not used in any modernised Z80 computers.
-Pin 28 has instead been repurposed for the use of the GLCD as an Inverted Read control line from the Z80.
+Pin 28 has instead been repurposed for the use of the GLCD as an Inverted RD line from the Z80.

 ## J2 - Z80 Bus Horizontal Connector
 Follows the Z80 CPU pinout i.e. pin 1 - A11, pin 2 - A12, etc.  This connector should ideally be a female connector to allow for direct connection of expansion cards, or the X4 Expansion Board, and IDC cables can still be connected if the user desires.